DIPSAS/DockerFeed/README.md

   - `--verify-no-volumes` to validate that no Swarm volumes are used in stack.
   - `--verify-no-ports` to validate that no ports are exposed in stack.
   - `-i/--infrastructure` to specify the path to swarm.management.yml files for creating the Swarm infrastructure.
-  - `-c/--cache` to specify the cache folder to use for local cache storage of stack files.
+  - `-c/--cache` to specify the cache folder to use for local cache storage of files.
   - `-h/--help` for help:
     - `dockerf -h`